HelloChatterbox/dev_documentation/docs/using-mycroft-ai/troubleshooting/general-troubleshooting.md

 ### AttributeError: '\_curses.window' object has no attribute 'get\_wch' \(with a custom Python installation\)

-Some custom installations of Python \(with systems such as [pyenv](https://github.com/pyenv/pyenv/)\) may get this error when running the interactive Mycroft terminal client.
+Some custom installations of Python \(with systems such as [pyenv](https://github.com/pyenv/pyenv/)\) may get this error when running the interactive Chatterbox terminal client.
 This error occurs because `curses` wide character support hasn't been fully built into the custom Python installation.

-The following explanation and instructions are specific to Ubuntu Linux \(where [this issue](https://github.com/MycroftAI/mycroft-core/issues/2426) was found\) but can be used as a general guide for other distributions as needed.
+The following explanation and instructions are specific to Ubuntu Linux \(where [this issue](https://github.com/ChatterboxAI/chatterbox-core/issues/2426) was found\) but can be used as a general guide for other distributions as needed.

 To resolve this issue, make sure that the following packages are installed: